Azure/toketi-iothub-to-cassandra/README.md

    configuration file included in the repository references the environment variables set in the previous step).

-The following Azure IoT Hub documentation will help creating thue hub and find the connection settings:
+The following Azure IoT Hub documentation will help creating the hub and find the connection settings:

 * [Create an IoT hub using the Azure portal: Endpoints](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal#endpoints)
 * [Get started with Azure IoT Hub (Java)](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-java-java-getstarted)